Eddie Harris: Biography

 In 1969, he performed with pianist and vocalist Les McCann at the Montreux Jazz Festival.
 Although the musicians had been unable to rehearse, their session was so successful that a recording of it was released by Atlantic as Swiss Movement.
 This became one of the best-selling jazz albums ever and was nominated during the 13th Annual Grammy Awards (1970) for the Best Jazz Performance – Small Group or Soloist with Small Group.

 Harris also came up with the idea of the reed trumpet, playing one for the first time at the 1970 Newport Jazz Festival.
 He moved from Chicago to Los Angeles in the 1970s.
 From 1970 to 1975, he experimented with new instruments of his own invention (the reed trumpet was a trumpet with a saxophone mouthpiece, the saxobone was a saxophone with a trombone mouthpiece, and the guitorgan was a combination of guitar and organ), with singing the blues, with jazz-rock (he recorded an album with Steve Winwood, Jeff Beck, Albert Lee, Ric Grech, Zoot Money, Ian Paice and other rockers).
 He also started singing comic R&B/blues songs, such as "That is Why You're Overweight" and "Eddie Who?".

-In 1975, however, he alienated some of his audience with his album The Reason Why I'm Talking S--t, which consisted mainly of comedy.
+In 1975, he released the album The Reason Why I'm Talking S--t, which featured his comedic stage patter along with segments of live funk and soul performances.
 After recording for Atlantic for over 12 years, Harris left the record company after completing his final album for the label in 1977.
 He then signed with RCA Records and recorded two albums.

 Harris died of congestive heart failure in Los Angeles on November 5, 1996, at the age of 62.